jyravi/MS-Foundry-Workshop/ENVIRONMENT_SETUP.md

   d.
 Add *Search Service Contributor, Search Index Data Contributor, and Search Index Data Reader* to the user.
   e.
 Also Add *Search Service Contributor, Search Index Data Contributor, and Search Index Data Reader* to the Foundry.

+  Other Role assignments:

+  1. On your model provider (i.e. Foundry resource), assign Cognitive Services User to the managed identity of your search service.
+     a.
+Go to Foundry resource

+     b.
+Click on the *Access Control IAM*.

+     c.
+Click the *Role assignments* tab to view the role assignments at this scope.

+     d.
+Click *Add > Add role assignment*.

+     e.
+Add *Cognitive Service Contributor* to the managed identity of your Search Service